Lagerfeld backs French gay marriage with Chanel catwalk finale

 “Two women getting married, I find that natural, and having two mothers is a good thing.”

-The French government’s proposals have divided opinion and sparked huge protests both in favor and against.
+The French government’s proposals have divided opinion and sparked huge protests both in favour and against.

 Earlier this month, roughly half a million people marched through Paris demanding that President Francois Hollande withdraw the reform bill and hold a national debate on the issue.